abdulwaheed76/practices/README.md

 To be continued

 # Online remote groups
+#### Noise due to group talk
+If you feel theres too much voice conversations in remote group, you can mute the volume but you should be alert for any chat messages.
+If some one wants to talk to you, (s)he should ping you on chat.
+You should do the same.
 #### Personal info
 Sharing of any personal information or discussing anything not related to work/current tasks is treated miss conduct.